Flowtter/crispy/README.md

 **A:** Unfortunately, there is nothing you can do.\
 The neural-network is trained to detect kills in the default UI.\
 I'm planning to add support for custom UI in the future, but this is definitely not a priority.

+### **Q:** Why is the algorithm so slow on the finals?

+**A:** The algorithm is slow because we're using an OCR to detect the killfeed.\
+This makes the algorithm very slow, which is why I recommend using a lower framerate for the finals.\
+**In most scenarios**, a framerate of 4 is enough to detect all the kills, and increasing the framerate will only increase the processing time, without improving the results.

 # Contributing